Stuart Forster travels to the USA and photographs at Brookgreen Gardens in South Carolina.

 Brookgreen Gardens in South Carolina

-“We are the finest museum of American figurative sculpture in the world,” said Lauren Joseph, the Director of Marketing, as we met by the Welcome Center of Brookgreen Gardens.
+“We are the finest museum of American figurative sculpture in the world,” said Lauren Joseph, the Director of Marketing, as we met by Brookgreen Gardens’ Welcome Center.

 Brookgreen Gardens for American sculptures